CTSRD-CHERI/cheri-exercises/src/exercises/type-confusion/README.md

 # Exercise integer-pointer type confusion bug

-This exercise uses a union permitting confusion between integer types and pointer types.
+This exercise demonstrates how CHERI distinguishes between integer and pointer types, preventing certain types of type confusion.
+In this example, a union allows an integer value to be used as a pointer, which cannot then be dereferenced.

 1. Compiler `union-int-ptr.c` with a RISC-V target and binary name of `union-int-ptr-riscv`, and with a CHERI-RISC-V target and binary name `union-int-ptr-cheri`.